initialxy/initialxy-points/docs/app-state.md

 - `POST /api/rewards`: Creates a new reward

 ### Wishlist
-- `GET /api/wishlist`: Gets wishlist items for a child
+- `GET /api/wishlist`: Gets wishlist items for a specific child or the authenticated child
-- `POST /api/wishlist`: Adds a reward to a child's wishlist
+- `POST /api/wishlist`: Adds a new wishlist item with a description
+- `POST /api/wishlist/[id]/approve`: Approves a wishlist item and creates a reward
+- `POST /api/wishlist/[id]/reject`: Rejects a wishlist item

 ## Setup and Development